 The health office is available for students who are not feeling well.
 Any accidents must be reported to the nurse immediately.
-If it becomes necessary for a student to take any form of medication at school, a written physician's prescription and written parental consent are necessary.
+If it becomes necessary to take medication at school, a written physician's prescription and written parental consent are necessary.
 Medication must be brought to the health office in the original container.
 Medication will be kept and dispensed through the health office except when given special permission to self-carry either an inhaler or Epipen.

-Physicals are required for 7^{th} -grade students and new entrants to the district.
+Physicals are required for 7th-grade students and new entrants to the district.
 New York State requires all schools to request dental health certificates from parents at the same time we require a health certificate (in grades K, 2, 4, 7 and 10).